 9. Growth, Discipleship, and Training- We want to develop a process that takes people on a journey whereby they can be established first as Believers, then as Disciples, then as Servants and finally trained as Leaders.
 (Matt 28:19)

 10. A Supernatural and Prophetic Culture- We are committed to creating an environment where everyone can have encounters with God.
 We expect miracles and we train ourselves to see people as God sees them.
-We prophetically call out the gold God has placed in the lives of people.
+We prophetically call out the gold God has placed inside every person.
 We will do all we can to bring the Kingdom of Heaven to this planet (Matt 6:10).
 Accomplishing this involves surrender, sacrifice, and yielding to the Holy Spirit.

 11. Outreach- Our intent is to take the Kingdom to the world.
 The Kingdom is the love, presence, and power of God.
 It is his desire to connect with people and set them free.
 Together we will discover a variety of ways to do this.
 (Mark 16:15-18)

 12. Generosity and Gratefulness- These are the two gateways for us to experience the promises of God in our lives and in our Church.
 They go hand in hand and are the common denominator for people fulfilling their dreams and being happy (Prov 11:24-25).

 13. Living your Dream- Whatever God has put inside you at creation we want to see developed and moved forth.
 We will do all we can to help you realize and live out your dreams.